neam/yii-qa-state/README.md

 Features
 --------

- * Automatically sets the current item status (such as Draft, Preview and Public) based on validation rules.
  * Supplies a convenient place to store the approval and proofreading flags for attributes that are part of the content creation process
  * Methods to calculate and read the current validation, approval and proofreading progress
  * Transparent qa state records creation